ychoi04/mica-gd405/lectures/w3-type-setting.md

   drawB(250, 50);
 }
 ```
-Of course, we can place multiple letters as well.
+Of course, we can place multiple letters as well by calling the same functions multiple times.
+We are using the same function *definition* to call the *same* function.
 ```js
 void draw() {
   background(250);